apl-cornell/viaduct/artifact-eval/README.md

 Notice that the distributed program is an elaborated version of the source program where each variable declaration and let-binding is annotated with the protocol that will execute it.
-As described in the paper, the compiled distributed program is optimized so that Alice and Bob compute their respective minima locally, and then use MPC (the YaoABY protocol above) to perform the comparison.
+As described in the paper, the compiled distributed program is optimized so that Alice and Bob compute their respective minima locally, and then use MPC (the `YaoABY` protocol above) to perform the comparison.

-#### 1.1.2 - Running compiled programs
+#### Running compiled programs

-The `run` command takes as arguments a host name and a compiled distributed program and executes the host's "projection" of the distributed program.
+The `run` command takes as arguments a host name and a compiled program, and executes the host's "projection" of the distributed program.
 To execute the compiled program `hm-out.via` for the historical millionaires' game, we need two participants standing in for hosts `alice` and `bob` respectively.
 The easiest way to do this is by running a terminal multiplexer